 Bridgerland Technical College

-The Federal Pell Grant program provides adult students, demonstrating financial need and meeting other eligibility requirements, with funds to assist in paying for costs associated with their enrollment.
+The Federal Pell Grant program provides adult students, demonstrating financial need and meet other eligibility requirements, with funds to assist in paying for costs associated with their enrollment.
 Apply for the Pell Grant online at www.fafsa.gov.
 The Financial Aid Office at Bridgerland Technical College will assess and evaluate your results and contact you approximately two weeks later.
-Should you have any questions, call a Student Success Advisor at (435) 753-6780.
+Should you have any questions, contact a Student Success Advisor.
 For more information about applying for the Pell Grant at Bridgerland Technical College click here.
 State grants may also be available and are awarded to students with the greatest demonstrated financial need.
 Qualifying students will be notified.

 Bridgerland Technical College's Federal School Code: 014257

 Please refer to the program web page for programs that have been approved and are eligible to receive the federal Pell Grant.
 Students enrolled in these programs may be eligible to receive the federal Pell Grant for the hours indicated.
 Not all programs or enrollment objectives are eligible.
 Program hours may be subject to change.
 See the Financial Aid Office with any questions or see policy 700.751 Student Eligibility-Academic Qualifications and Other Criteria for more information.

 Student Eligibility and the Pell Grant